Dasharo/docs/docs/dasharo-tools-suite/documentation.md

 NOTE: Tasks Summary: Attempted 2532 tasks of which 2524 didn't need to be rerun and all succeeded.
 ```

-Using cache is enabled in `kas/cache.yml` file and can be disabled by removing
+Using the cache is enabled in `kas/cache.yml` file and can be disabled by
-content of that file.
+removing content of that file.

 ```bash
 cat kas/cache.yml